 Are there any penalties for requesting a finance extension?

-Either way, speaking with your solicitor and they can negotiate an extension for your finance due date.
+Either way, speak with your solicitor, and they can negotiate an extension for your finance due date.

 If settlement falls due on a Saturday, then the following Monday will be the settlement date!

 Also, book a time for your pre-settlement inspection